How to Form an LLC in South Dakota

 • Recommendation: Trying to DIY with your taxes often leads to screwing things up (and can be quite time consuming).
 We strongly recommend working with a South Dakota accountant to make sure you are meeting all of your LLC’s tax obligations correctly.
 We recommend reading our how to find an accountant guide, and searching on Thumbtack and Yelp.

 10. Business Phone

-Getting a separate business phone number for your South Dakota LLC is also a good idea in order to keep your cell and home phone number off those pesky “public record” websites.
+Getting a separate business phone number for your South Dakota LLC is also a good idea in order to keep your actual number private from those pesky “public record” websites.

 South Dakota State Agencies

 Hours: 8am to 5pm, Monday – Friday, Central Time